-As you can see from this business plan structure, you can divide the whole process into two sections: analysis and actual planning based on the information you’ve got from the first 5 steps:
+As you can see from this business plan structure, you can divide the whole process into two sections based on the information you’ve got from the first 5 steps:

 Section 1.
-Executive summary: introduction
+Executive summary: Introduction

-Even though this is one of the most crucial parts of your business plan, make sure you complete it last.
-Here you should write all key points about your business.
+Here, in this section, you should write all key points about your business.
 What does it do?
 What is unique about it?
 What are your goals?
 How will you achieve them?
 How profitable will your business be?
 Why should your business succeed?
-These are the core questions, answers to which will sum up your e-commerce business strategy in general.
+These are the core questions that answer how your ecommerce business strategy sums up and what your end-goal is.